Hot! See how warm temps will get this Labor Day

-(WJW) -It’s a cool start to Friday.
-Clear skies and calm winds helped temperatures dip into the upper 40s and low 50s this morning.
+(WJW) – Clear skies and calm winds helped temperatures dip into the upper 40s and low 50s this morning.

 Slightly warmer along the water.
 No worries about your morning commute other than sun glare.